Felix Ayo: Life and career

 Félix Ayo Losada was born in Sestao, on 1 July 1933.
 An uncle was a violinist, and he began musical studies at the Municipal Conservatory of Sestao at age six.
 He continued his studies at the Municipal Conservatory of Bilbao, completing with honours at age 14.
-At age 16, he achieved the first prize of the Ibáñez de Betolaza Competition in Bilbao, with a scholarship to expand his studies, which he continued in Paris, Siena and Rome, where he studied at the Conservatorio di Musica Santa Cecilia with Rèmy Principe.
+At age 16, he achieved the first prize of the Ibáñez de Betolaza Competition in Bilbao, with a scholarship to expand his studies, which he continued in Paris, Siena and Rome, where he studied at the Conservatorio di Musica Santa Cecilia with Remy Prìncipe.
 He became an Italian citizen.

 In 1949 Ayo first played as a soloist with the Bilbao Orkestra Sinfonikoa, subsequently working with the orchestra for 60 years.
 In 1951, at the age of 18, he was a founder of the I Musici chamber orchestra, formed by students and former students of Rémy Principe, and remained their first violin soloist for sixteen years.
 Their 1955 recording of Vivaldi's The Four Seasons meant a breakthrough for the ensemble, becoming a bestseller.
 They played and recorded Baroque music before early music ensembles turned to the repertoire.

 In 1970 Ayo formed the Quartetto Beethoven di Roma piano quartet, with Alfonso Ghedin as violist, Mihai Dancila as cellist, and pianist Carlo Bruno, because he wanted to turn to more Romantic repertoire.